 Description

-Attached to the R end is a coped brick garden wall with boarded door, that abuts the S transept of the church.
+Attached to the right end of the house is a coped brick garden wall with a boarded door, which adjoins the south transept of the church.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.